 GreenRE Building Cooling Load (RT)

 Rating < 500 ≥ 500

-Nating Efficiency (kW/RT)
+Rating Efficiency (kW/RT)

 Bronze 1.1 1.0

 Silver 1.0 1.0

-Gold 0.85 Case by case (i)
+Gold 0.85 Case by case(i)

-Platinum 0.78 Case by Case
+Platinum 0.78 Case by Case(I)

-- For building with building cooling load of more than 500RT, the use of air cooled central chilled water plant or other unitary air-conditioners are not encouraged for Gold and Platinum ratings.
+For building with building cooling load of more than 500RT, the use of air cooled central chilled water plant or other unitary air-conditioners are not encouraged for Gold and Platinum ratings.
 In general, the system efficiency of the air cooled central chilled-water plant and other unitary air-conditioners are to be comparable with the stipulated efficiency for water-cooled central chilled-water plant.
-Buildings that are designed with air cooled systems and for higher GreenRE rating will be assessed on a case-by-case basis. - Points scoring and fulfilment of pre-requisite for air-conditioning will be allowed in the following scenarios: - Provided by developer for NLA. - Not provided by developer but included as part of green lease AND inclusion in green fit out guidelines and building user guide. - Not provided by developer but included as obligation to purchaser AND inclusion in green fit out guidelines and building user guide. - Fulfilment of pre-requisite for air-conditioning without point scoring: - Included in green fit out guidelines and building user guide. - For gold and platinum projects, savings in energy model to reflect efficiency of air-conditioners proposed in green fit out guidelines. - For water cooled chilled water plant systems, area served should be at least 90% of applicable floor area for points scoring.
-Provision of other airconditioning systems for balance of floor area will not be considered in efficiency calculation. - For air cooled chilled water plant system / unitary air-conditioned system, where there is a combination of centralised air-conditioned system with unitary airconditioned system, the computation for the credits scored will only be based on the air-conditioning system with a larger aggregate capacity.
+Buildings that are designed with air cooled systems (e.g stratified and/or multi-block developments) and seeking Gold / Platinum GreenRE rating will be assessed on a case-by-case basis.

+Points scoring and fulfilment of pre-requisite for air-conditioning will be allowed in the following scenarios:

+- Provided by developer for net lettable area (NLA). - Not provided by developer but included as part of green lease AND in building user guide. - Not provided by developer but included as obligation to purchaser AND in building user guide.

+Fulfilment of pre-requisite for air-conditioning without point scoring:

+- Included in building user guide. - For gold and platinum projects, savings in energy model to reflect efficiency of air-conditioners proposed in building user guide.